reslp/linux-intro/README.md

 complex and impressive outcomes.

-We have prepared example data to be used in the following exercises in a directory on your computer - `EXAMPLE DATA PATH`.
+We have prepared example data to be used in the following exercises in a directory on your computer - `linux-data/`.

 Navigate to this directory and then confirm that you are in the right place by printing the working directory path to your screen.
 Then go